 What you will learn

-- Learn the basic features of a DSLR camera
+- Learn the basic features of a DSLR or mirrorless camera

 - Gain hands-on experience using lenses effectively

 - Learn to use exposure, focus and metering controls